tgbv/cognigy-vg/README.md

 ### Speech services not working after restoration?

 Cognigy decided to safeguard Speech services credentials like treasures from Indiana Jones <i>(and neglect the Basic Authentication of bot webhooks / carrier endpoints entirely)</i>.
 Therefore keys of speech services are not returned in full by their API.
-After speech services are pulled/restored remotely, you will have to manually update their API key to the correct one.
+After speech services are pulled/restored remotely, you will have to manually update their API keys to the correct ones.

 ### Err... "obroutes" ?